Campaign finance reform amendment: 4. We the People Amendment (2013; 2015; 2017; 2019)

 Section 1.
 The rights protected by the Constitution of the United States are the rights of natural persons only.
 Artificial entities, such as corporations, limited liability companies, and other entities, established by the laws of any State, the United States, or any foreign state shall have no rights under this Constitution and are subject to regulation by the People, through Federal, State, or local law.
 The privileges of artificial entities shall be determined by the People, through Federal, State, or local law, and shall not be construed to be inherent or inalienable.

 Section 2.
 Federal, State and local government shall regulate, limit, or prohibit contributions and expenditures, including a candidate's own contributions and expenditures, to ensure that all citizens, regardless of their economic status, have access to the political process, and that no person gains, as a result of that person's money, substantially more access or ability to influence in any way the election of any candidate for public office or any ballot measure.
 Federal, State, and local governments shall require that any permissible contributions and expenditures be publicly disclosed.
 The judiciary shall not construe the spending of money to influence elections to be speech under the First Amendment.

 Section 3.
 Nothing contained in this amendment shall be construed to abridge the freedom of the press.

 Introduction

 In the 113th Congress, the We the People Amendment received 3 co-sponsors from the Democratic Party.
 In the 114th Congress, it garnered 23 co-sponsors (22 Democrats, 1 Republican).
 In the 115th Congress, it had 66 co-sponsors (65 Democrats, 1 Republican).
-In the 116th Congress, it had 75 co-sponsors.
-In the 117th Congress, it had 94 co-sponsors.
+In the 116th Congress, it had 75 co-sponsors (all Democrats).
+In the 117th Congress, it had 94 co-sponsors (again, all Democrats).

 As of July 2019, the joint resolution is in the House Subcommittee on the Constitution and Civil Justice under the House Committee on the Judiciary.